klmcwhirter/oci-shared-images/README.md

 # Bluefin - rely on OCI layer sharing for distrobox and devcontainer

+> [!IMPORTANT]
+> The work in this branch is deprecated.
+But I will leave it here for now.
+Please see the Python version in the master branch.

  [![project bluefin](./docs/project-bluefin.svg)](https://projectbluefin.io/)

 As I began using bluefin on my production laptop I was really challenged to rethink my assumptions on how to use and manage a development linux workstation.